siddhantkurmi/ScoremeAssignment/README.md

 Set Up Environment: Create a virtual environment and install dependencies by running the requirements.txt file.
 This will ensure all required libraries are available for the notebook.

-Run Model.ipynb: Open Model.ipynb and run each cell sequentially to execute the full model pipeline and generate results.
+Run model.ipynb: Open model.ipynb and run each cell sequentially to execute the full model pipeline and generate results.